Hubert0916/no-emo/README.md

 npm install
 ```

-4. Start Expo server
+4. Start Expo server and a QR-code would appear
 ```
 npx expo start
 ```

-5. Scan QR-code on your mobile device.
-Done.
+5. Install "Expo Go" on your mobile device by App Store or Play Store

+6. Scan the QR-code.
+Done